Governance & Sustainability

 Annual re-election of directors

 The NC also reviews annually the training undertaken by Directors and recommends topics which are relevant or of interest to the Board to keep abreast with business and regulatory developments.
-In 2022, the Directors attended PPB’s annual in-house training session for directors and senior management, and the topics included the following :
+The Company organised several in-house training sessions in 2023 which directors attended, and the topics included the following:

 Name of Director Title/Subject